โ† Back to ResourcesBreed Guides

 Emergency kit?

-IVDD recognition + towel transport, first aid, ER vet numbers, specialty neurology pre-programmed, microchip + weight, harness, insurance, ramps for daily access.
+IVDD recognition plus towel transport, first aid, ER vet numbers, specialty neurology pre-programmed, microchip plus weight, harness, insurance, ramps for daily access.

 Spay/neuter timing?

-Wait until 12–18 months — early sterilization linked to ~25% higher IVDD risk.
+Wait until 12 to 18 months because early sterilization is linked to about 25% higher IVDD risk.
 Females between heat cycles.
 Males after growth plates close.
 OSS (Ovary-Sparing Spay) preserves hormones.
-Calgary $400–$800.
+Calgary $400 to $800.

 Cushing's disease?